RomanMinkin/romanminkin.github.io/_posts/2016-10-02-nested-queries-in-mongodb-shell-almost-joins.md

 > db.users.find({_id: {$in: [ "usr-1", "usr-2" ]}})
 {% endhighlight %}

-Another trick is if we have a case when second query users `.FindOne()` which returns a singular object instead of [cursor](https://docs.mongodb.com/manual/tutorial/iterate-a-cursor/), we do not need to user `map()` function and out query becomes a bit simpler
+Another trick is if we have a case when second query users `.FindOne()` which returns a singular object instead of [cursor](https://docs.mongodb.com/manual/tutorial/iterate-a-cursor/), we do not need to use `map()` function and our query becomes a bit simpler
 {% highlight javascript %}
 > db.users.find({_id: db.posts.findOne({_id: "pst-5"}).user_id})

 { "_id" : "usr-3", "name" : "Kate" }
 {% endhighlight %}

-Hope you enjoy!
+Hope you enjoyed it!
 And keep hacking!